allenlcp/Udemy_Kafka/Notes.md

 kafka-console-consumer.sh --bootstrap-server 127.0.0.1:9092 --topic first_topic --group my-second-application --from-beginning
 ```

+- If **--from-beginning** is used for a specific group, only the first consumer will receive all the msg, the second consumer in the same group will start where the offset was last committed by the first consumer

-## Groups
+## Consumer Groups
 ``` bash
 kafka-consumer-groups.sh --bootstrap-server 127.0.0.1:9092 --list
 ```
-When use consumer and don't specify groups -> it generates a random one
+- When use consumer and don't specify groups -> it generates a random one

 ``` bash
 kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group my-second-application